-The effects of climate change extend beyond the environmental impacts in a complex intersection with economics, social development and security.
+Climate change risk extends beyond environmental impacts in a complex intersection with economics, social development, security and peace.

 The impacts of fluctuating climate conditions on societal stability and its potential to lead to violent conflict is of growing importance.